Iamssb444/Self_Projects/Heart_Disease_Prediction/README.md

+# Heart Disease Prediction
+The potential Heart Diseases in people are forecasted using Machine learning algorithms K Neighbor Classifier and  Decision Tree Classifier.
-#imported several libraries for the project:
+# Imported several libraries for the project:

 Numpy: To work with arrays